Anderson-Lab/anderson-lab.github.io/csc_448_2020_spring/home.md

     * A student makes good progress on each week's assignment.
 The resulting score for the project may be between 12/15-15/15 depending on quality, accuracy, organization, etc.
     * A student makes intermittent progress and effort for most of the weeks.
 The resulting score for the project may be between 5-12 depending on quality, accuracy, organization, etc.
     * Anything less than this will result in 0/12.

-## Attendance
-Attendance will not be recorded each class.

 ## Late Policy
 No late days will be allowed.